 Plus four approved elective courses (12 credits).

 Note: One of the four electives must be taken through UBC, but the other three may be taken from approved courses offered through UBC or through other Universities or University Colleges.
-Approved elective credits may include, but are not limited to, courses from this listing Diplomas in EYED and IDSC Pre-approved Electives.
+Approved elective credits may include, but are not limited to, courses from this listing ECED Pre-Approved Undergraduate Elective Courses.
+Please contact the Teacher Education Office for approval of any non-ECED electives which are not on the pre-approved list.

 Diploma in Early Years Education (EYED)